 Double-Hung Window Replacement Costs

 The average cost range to replace a double-hung window is $429 to $915 per window, with a national average of $608 per window.
 This includes the cost of the window materials plus installation and labor.
-Window materials can cost anywhere between $317 and $675, while professional installation by a window contractor can cost anywhere between $70 and $150 per window.
+Window materials can cost anywhere between $317 and $675, while a professional installation by a window contractor can cost anywhere between $70 and $150 per window.

 Double-Hung Windows